Ghana Breast Health Study: A Multidisciplinary Case-control Study in West Africa

 The Ghana Breast Health Study aims to identify genetic, lifestyle, and environmental risk factors for breast cancer in Ghanaian women and assesses whether risk factor associations vary by clinical and molecular tumor characteristics.
 The study also builds capacity for future research investigations in Ghana.

 - Identify factors that predispose to the development of breast cancer among Ghanaian women;

 - Identify genetic and other biologic factors predictive of risk;

 - Assess how these risk factors vary by clinical and molecular characteristics of the tumors

-The study, which aims ultimately to recruit approximately 2,000 cases and 2,000 population controls, is being conducted in three hospitals in Ghana— Korle Bu Teaching Hospital in Accra; Komfo Anokye Teaching Hospital, and Peace and Love Hospital in Kumasi.
-Population controls are randomly selected from the same residential areas as cases are expected to derive.
-Exposure information is being obtained through detailed personal interviews and anthropometric measurements.
-Breast tissue samples are being collected prior to treatment and preserved to enable accurate immunohistochemical characterization of tumor subtypes.
-Blood, saliva and fecal samples are also being collected to enable assessment of genetic risk markers, microbiome characteristics, and other possible biomarkers.
+We recruited approximately 2,000 cases and 2,000 population controls from three hospitals in Ghana: Korle Bu Teaching Hospital in Accra; Komfo Anokye Teaching Hospital, and Peace and Love Hospital in Kumasi.
+Population controls were randomly selected from the same residential areas as cases are expected to derive.
+Exposure information was obtained through detailed personal interviews and anthropometric measurements.
+Breast tissue samples were collected prior to treatment and preserved to enable accurate immunohistochemical characterization of tumor subtypes.
+Blood, saliva, and fecal samples were also collected to enable the assessment of genetic risk markers, microbiome characteristics, and other possible biomarkers.

 Select Findings & Publications